NOTICE OF PRIVACY PRACTICES

 Access: You have the right to examine and receive a copy of your protected health information on enrollment and claims within the limits and exceptions provided by law.
 You must make a written request.
 Upon receipt of your request, we will have five (5) business days to do any of the following activities:

-• provide the requested information or allow you to examine your information during working hours
+• Provide the requested information or allow you to examine your information during working hours

 The first report will be free of charge, but we may charge you reasonable, cost-based fees for subsequent reports.
 If you request the report in a special format, you may have to pay an additional charge.